MisterCalm/Message-Broker/README.md

     POST http://localhost:5148/api/message
     {
         "producerId": 0,
-        "messageContent": "Test message"
+        "messageContent": "yor serialized object"
     }
     ```
-- The Consumer App should pick up the message if the `[SubscribeId(0)]` attribute is used.
+- The Consumer App should pick up the message if the `[SubscribeId(int subId)]` attribute is used.

 ## Example DLLs
 - Examples are provided in the `ProductionLibrary`and'ConsumptionLibrary' folders.